bagnalla/zar/ocaml/zar/README.md

 produces a random float in the range `[0,1)`.
 While good enough for many applications, this approach is not always correct due to float roundoff error.
-We can only expect `a1` to be executed with probability `p + ϵ` for some small error term `ϵ`, technically invalidating any correctness guarantees of our overall system that depend on the correctness of its probabilistic choices.
+We can only expect `a1` to be executed with probability `p + ϵ` for some small error term `ϵ`, which technically invalidates any correctness guarantee of our overall system that depends on the correctness of its probabilistic choices.

-Zar provides an alternative that is guaranteed (by formal proof in Coq) to execute `a1` with probability `p` (where `n` and `d` are integers such that `p = n/d`):
+Zar provides an alternative that is formally proved (in Coq) to execute `a1` with probability `p` (where `n` and `d` are integers such that `p = n/d`):
 ```ocaml
 open Zar
 Coin.build n d;; (* Build and cache coin with bias p = n/d *)